More from year 2016

 Where are you right now?

 I just landed down South.
-I was up in Liverpool doing my kind of masterclass with the students [at the McCartney co-founded Liverpool theres].
+I was up in Liverpool doing my kind of masterclass with the students there [at the McCartney co-founded Liverpool Institute For Performing Arts].
 It was nice.
-It’s Institute For Performing Artgreat with the students, y’know.
+It’s great with the students, y’know.
 Very gratifying.

 Can you remember what you were doing in 1986?